 What is a Neighbourhood Plan?

-Neighbourhood Plan Advisory Committee/Steering Group – Due to the work involved in producing a Neighbourhood Plan, additional people to Parish Councillors are needed.
-Day to day tasks such as organising consultation events, information gathering, editing drafts and producing the final plan will be delegated to this committee.
-The Steering Group is an advisory committee therefore can only advise, and not make decisions; The parish council still has responsibility for the plan and all final decisions made.
-The steering group will be responsible for ensuring links between the parish council, the community and other professionals involved are maintained.
-The relationship between any group and the town or parish council must be transparent to the wider public, publishing meeting agendas, minutes and publishing relevant documents.
+Neighbourhood Plan Advisory Committee/Steering Group – Due to the work involved in producing a Neighbourhood Plan, a Steering Group was set up of Parish Councillors and Bilbrook Residents.
+Day-to-day tasks, such as organising consultation events, gathering information, editing drafts, and producing the final plan, have been delegated to this committee.
+The Steering Group is an advisory committee; therefore, it can only advise and not make decisions.
+The parish council still has responsibility for the plan and all final decisions made.
+The steering group is responsible for ensuring links between the parish council, the community and other professionals involved are maintained.
+The relationship between any group and the town or parish council must be transparent to the wider public, publishing relevant documents.

-Steering Group Membership – To work effectively membership should be between 10 and 15 and ideally reflect the character and diversity of the local population, with people from different places in the area and different sections of the community.
-All members of the steering group need to be aware that they are there to represent the community and should follow the Nolan Principles which are: selflessness, integrity, objectivity, accountability, honesty, openness and leadership.
-The decisions made by the steering group should be taken solely in terms of the public interest, and it is important that personal factors do not affect decisions.
-If it is found that members of the steering group have acted inappropriately it could jeopardise the whole neighbourhood plan.
+Steering Group Membership: The Steering Group reflected the character and diversity of the local population, with people from different places in the area and different sections of the community.
+All members of the steering group are aware that they are there to represent the community and should follow the Nolan Principles, which are: selflessness, integrity, objectivity, accountability, honesty, openness and leadership.
+The decisions made by the steering group are to be taken solely in terms of the public interest, and it is important that personal factors do not affect decisions.

-Relevant skills and experience that may be useful to the steering group include:
+Relevant skills and experience that have been useful to the steering group include:

 – Project management;